Coast guardians program

 4 schools have taken ownership of the rehabilitation and conservation of 4 sites along the coast between Torquay and Lorne.

-The Coast Guardians Program is special, ongoing program created by GORCC for year 9 students from four local and regional schools.
-The program is additional GORCC's general Activity Program for Schools and Groups and is provided free of charge to the schools involved.
+The Coast Guardians Program is special, ongoing program created by GORCC for year 9 students from local and regional schools.
+The program is additional to GORCC's general Activity Program for Schools and Groups and is provided free of charge to the schools involved.

 The program is aimed at increasing awareness around environmental issues and encouraging social responsibility and environmental stewardship.
 Ultimately, it is hoped that participants will be able to walk along a protected coast in years to come and enjoy the benefits of their hard work.

 On ground activities such as weeding, planting, mulching, erosion prevention and rubbish removal are integrated with theory based learning covering a range of conservation topics and is linked to school curriculum.